 In addition, our management may not be able to successfully integrate any acquired business into our operations or benefit from any joint ventures that we enter into, and any acquisition we do complete or any joint venture we do enter into may not result in long-term benefits to us.
 For instance, if we acquire a company, we could experience difficulties in assimilating that company's personnel, operations, technology and software, or the key personnel of the acquired company may decide not to work for us.
 For example, in June 2012, we acquired Fusion, a leading BPO provider based in South Africa.
 Fusion provides a range of outsourcing services, including contact center, customer care and business continuity services, to both South African and international clients.
-With operations in Cape Town and Johannesburg, Fusion employed approximately 1,500 people as at June 30, 2012.
+With operations in Cape Town and Johannesburg, Fusion employed approximately 1,500 people as at June 30, 2012 which increased to 1,833 people as at September 30, 2012.
 We cannot assure you that we will be able to successfully integrate Fusion's business operations with ours, or that we will be able to successfully leverage Fusion's assets to grow our revenue, expand our service offerings and market share or achieve accretive benefits from our acquisition of Fusion.